-The monitor mic has a pick-up pattern of approximately 180° in the horizontal plane and about 20° in the vertical plane and therefore the mic must be oriented with its long axis vertical.
+The monitor mic picks up sound in a pattern which is approximately 180° in the horizontal plane and about 20° in the vertical plane and therefore the mic must be oriented with its long axis vertical and on the face of the monitor in the bezel area.
 See image below.

-- 1. Determine the best location for adhering the mic in a vertical orientation along the bezel of the monitor (edge of face of monitor) across from the physician. - Clean the bezel area of the monitor and remove the adhesive backings from the Dual-LockTM and attach firmly to the selected area of the monitor.
+- 1. Determine the best location for adhering the mic in a vertical orientation along the bezel of the monitor (edge of monitor face) across from the physician. - Clean the bezel area of the monitor and remove the adhesive backings from the Dual-LockTM and attach firmly to the selected area of the monitor.
 Apply light pressure to the mic for approximately 30 seconds.